ERPI-UL/SAGID/content/en/_index.md

     background:
       color: 'white'
     spacing:
-      padding: ["80px", "0", "20px", "0"]
+      padding: ["0px", "0", "20px", "0"]

 - block: features
   content:
     title: Axes of research
     subtitle: The project is structured around 4 axes.
     items:
-      - name: Assessment of Ecosystem Services Provided by Roadside
+      - name: "<a href='/SAGID/axe-1-en/'>Assessment of Ecosystem Services Provided by Roadside</a>"
         icon: Icon-ES
         icon_pack: custom
         url: /axes/axe-1
-      - name: New Tools for Strategic Guidance and Decision Support
+      - name: "<a href='/SAGID/axe-2-en/'>New Tools for Strategic Guidance and Decision Support</a>"
         icon: Icon-Bio
         icon_pack: custom
-      - name: Integration into New Bioeconomy Sectors
+      - name: "<a href='/SAGID/axe-3-en/'>Integration into New Bioeconomy Sectors</a>"
         icon: Icon-Strategy
         icon_pack: custom
-      - name: Supporting Territories in the Evolution of Practices
+      - name: "<a href='/SAGID/axe-4-en/'>Supporting Territories in the Evolution of Practices</a>"
         icon: Icon-Pedagogy
         icon_pack: custom
   design: